 The University of Arizona and partner universities share students, allowing them to earn a U.S.-accredited degree on a campus that is convenient to them.

-DUAL DEGREES – Students earn a UA degree and a degree from the partner university, including bachelor’s and master’s-level degree options available across multiple disciplines.
+Students earn a University of Arizona degree and a degree from the partner university, with bachelor’s and master’s level options available across multiple disciplines.

 University of Arizona and partner university faculty co-design and co-teach courses that have been articulated to meet the academic standards and requirements of both institutions, encouraging pedagogical mentoring and shared student support.

 When possible, a shared space facilitates faculty and student connections for teaching, study groups, tutoring, and socializing.